 Treatment Plant Operations

 The District’s wastewater treatment facility is run by a team of highly qualified plant operators, all licensed by the State of California, under the guidance of Operations Manager, Mark Bennett.
-Mark is supported by the District’s Treatment Supervisor, Mark Rogers and his operations staff including Frank Gonzales, Paul Sweningson, Branson Taylor, Casey Balch and Julio Martinez.
+Mark is supported by the District’s Treatment Supervisor, Mark Rogers and his operations staff including Frank Gonzales, Paul Sweningson, Branson Taylor, and Casey Balch.
 This department is responsible for daily operation of the facility, ongoing maintenance and system improvement and regulatory compliance.

 The District’s wastewater collection system is maintained by a staff of skilled individuals with extensive experience is sewer system operation and maintenance.
 The collection system is managed by Collection System Supervisor, Matt Oliver.
 Matt is supported by three collection operators, Eddie Saenz, Timothy Gallup and John Jimenez.
 As a group, this crew is responsible for cleaning and maintaining 42 linear miles of sewer pipeline and approximately 4,300 lower lateral sewers throughout the City of Carpinteria and surrounding areas.